Tina Packer

-Christina Packer (born 28 September 1938) is a British stage director and actress based in the United States.
-Educated at the Royal Academy of Dramatic Arts, she originally worked as an actress, starring in the BBC television serial David Copperfield.
+Christina Roberta Packer (28 September 1938 – 9 January 2026) was a British stage director and actress based in the United States.
+Educated at the Royal Academy of Dramatic Art, she originally worked as an actress.
+She starred in the BBC television serial David Copperfield.
 After she quit acting and became a stage director in the United States, she founded the Shakespearean theatre company Shakespeare & Company, serving as its artistic director from its second foundation in 1978 until 2009.

-Biography
+Life and career

-Christina Packer was born on 28 September 1938 in Wolverhampton.
+Christina Packer was born in Wolverhampton on 28 September 1938.
 She was raised in Nottingham and educated at a Quaker school, as well as West Bridgford Grammar School.
-She later spent two years in France with an older man she had a relationship with, before they broke off.
+She later spent two years in France with an older man she had a relationship with before they broke up.

 Originally working at a magazine editorial office, she decided to go into acting because "I suppose I'm a natural born exhibitionist."
-Returning to the United Kingdom, she was educated at the Royal Academy of Dramatic Arts, graduating in 1964 with the Ronson Award for Most Promising Actress.
-She then worked at the Royal Shakespeare Company, which she had visited while as a youth, as an associate artist.
+Returning to the United Kingdom, she was educated at the Royal Academy of Dramatic Art, graduating in 1964 with the Ronson Award for Most Promising Actress.
+She then worked at the Royal Shakespeare Company, which she had visited in her youth, as an associate artist.
 Despite her contract lasting three years, she left early to star in David Copperfield, where she starred as Dora Spenlow.
 She also appeared in Doctor Who, as well as in the 1967 movie Two a Penny.
 However, she felt that she lacked a voice as a performer, and after her scenes in an adaptation of Washington Square were cut from the final broadcast, she quit acting.
 In 1971, she began work in the London Academy of Music and Dramatic Art, where she was a stage director and teacher, before she moved to the United States to direct Shakespeare plays.

-She started Shakespeare & Company, an experimental Shakespearean theatre company funded by the CBS Foundation and Ford Foundation in 1974; she named the company after a bookstore of the same name she often visited during her time in Paris.
+She started Shakespeare & Company, an experimental Shakespearean theatre company funded by the CBS Foundation and the Ford Foundation in 1974; she named the company after a bookstore of the same name she often visited during her time in Paris.
 After a poor reception in the United States and depletion of funding, she took a brief hiatus from stage direction.
 In 1978, she directed Les Femmes Savantes at the Kennedy Center and then restarted Shakespeare & Company at The Mount in Lenox, Massachusetts, wanting a traditional Shakespearean theatre.
 She was the founding artistic director of Shakespeare & Company, holding the position until stepping down in 2009.